sos011022/sos011022.github.io/_pages/about.md

 Moreover, I am also fascinated by the multimodal area, which combines multiple, different deep learning tasks to make a model learn more information from data to solve more complex problems.

-Find my resume [here](https://drive.google.com/file/d/11A1VWRNgfMQPm9foiOFzzsUT466a5ZDh/view?usp=sharing) (last updated May 22, 2024).
+You can find my resume [here](https://drive.google.com/file/d/11A1VWRNgfMQPm9foiOFzzsUT466a5ZDh/view?usp=sharing) (last updated May 22, 2024).

 <!-- My research interests include: